dnigh/ScoobyRom/ScoobyRom/README.md

 	*	wxt

 	Try available ones to see which one works best.
 	If not specified (**`GNUTERM`** environment variable not set, see gnuplot documentation), gnuplot will use the default one.
+Windows: Advanced System Settings - Environment Variables.

+	Manually, temporary:

+	Windows example: choose terminal "qt" and launch ScoobyRom:

+		SET GNUTERM=qt
+		ScoobyRom.exe

 	Linux example, choose terminal "wxt" and launch ScoobyRom:

-	`GNUTERM="wxt" ScoobyRom.exe`
+	`GNUTERM=wxt ScoobyRom.exe`

-	You can also set it by editing gnuplot *template* files, insert command "set term wxt", see also chapter 5.7.
+	You can also set terminal by editing gnuplot *template* files (`.plt`), insert command "`set term qt`" near the beginning, see also chapter 5.7.

 ---